google/applied-machine-learning-intensive/v2/xx_career_development/06_giving_and_receiving_feedback.md

 * Observation-based {.big}

 <!--
-To summarize, good constructive feedback is kind, specific, helpful, forward -focused, and observation-based.
+To summarize, good constructive feedback is kind, specific, helpful, forward-focused, and observation-based.
 It doesn’t dwell on the past, it’s not all negative, and it doesn’t focus on the person.
 -->

 ---

-# Receive feedback effectively
+# Receive Feedback Effectively

 * Feedback is a gift; the alternative is silence
 * It’s natural to get defensive, shut down, or extrapolate when receiving feedback